-a.
 Funding Provided to RCSD regions for targeted initiatives identified for a specific year.

-b.
-This targeted funding is provided to support continued engagement, planning and implementation of the RCSD approach with First Nations Communities in support of First Nations children/students (and their families) who reside on reserve and/or attend a First Nations school in the respective region.
+- i.
+Targeted funding is provided to support continued engagement, planning and implementation of the RCSD approach with First Nations Communities in support of First Nations children/students (and their families) who reside on reserve and/or attend a First Nations school in the respective region. - Targeted funding is provided to certain regions to support provincial braille transcription services.

 - 1. RCSD funding is administered by Alberta Education in partnership with Alberta Children's Services, Alberta Community and Social Services and Alberta Health. - 2.
 RCSD funding must be pooled and shared by the RCSD Regional Partners to support the identified needs of children and youth in the region.
-Children and youth throughout the region must have equitable access to services regardless of their school program.

-- 3. Children and youth, who are registered with school authorities and First Nations schools in alternative programs such as home education, shared responsibility, outreach and online and children and youth with complex needs and/or a low incidence disability are eligible for supports and services through RCSD. - 4.
+Children and youth throughout the region must have equitable access to services regardless of their school program. - Children and youth, who are registered with school authorities and First Nations schools in alternative programs such as home education, shared responsibility, outreach, print-based distance education and online and children and youth with complex needs and/or a low incidence disability are eligible for supports and services through RCSD. - 4.
 Decisions on how RCSD funding is to be utilized must be made jointly by the regional partners. - 5.
-Alberta Education distributes RCSD funding through the following designated banker school boards to administer the funds on behalf of the partners.
+Alberta Education distributes RCSD funding through designated banker school boards identified by the Regional Executive Team to administer the funds on behalf of all partners. - 6.
+A designated banker school board must be a public or separate school board.